mar10/wunderbaum/docs/tutorial/tutorial_advanced.md

 ### Custom Styles

-These classes are automatically set the tree's `<div>` container, depending on the current mode, allowing for custom CSS rules:
+These classes are automatically set on the tree's `<div>` container, depending on the current mode, allowing for custom CSS rules:

 - `wb-grid`
 - `wb-fixed-col`